mnowotnik/pdfocr-redux/README.md

 # PDFOCR-Redux
 ![zoom](img/magni-glass.png)

-Your normal pdfocr bash script revisited!
+Your typical pdfocr bash script revisited!
 All the flexibility and speed is already here.
 Not to mention new handy features to blow your socks off.

 PDFOCR implements a pipeline for creating a searchable